-But this isn’t to say that you won’t run into your own set of difficulties on the South Side.
-The Dan Ryan Expressway (I-90/94) in Chicago was recently called one of the worst bottlenecks in America by some Highway Commission; the Red Line gets packed before games—and people often complain of the odor of urine, although I don’t remember it; and the neighborhood, while improved, is not a place where many folks remain after the game, and there isn’t much in the way of watering holes to wait out the train crowds.
+But this isn’t to say that you won’t run into difficulties on the South Side.
+The Dan Ryan Expressway (I-90/94) in Chicago was recently called one of the worst bottlenecks in America by Some Highway Commission; the Red Line gets packed before games—and people often complain of the odor of urine, although I don’t remember it; and the neighborhood, while improved, is not a place where many folks remain after the game.

 But as of 2011 the nice folks at Metrarail, one of the public transportation arms of Chicago, have introduced a new remedy to all of this.

 In 2010 Metra feverishly worked on a station located at 35th and LaSalle Streets, which requires a very short walk to get to Guaranteed Rate Field.
-The new station is called the “Lou Jones/Bronzeville Station” named after Lou Jones, a state majority leader who passed in 2006.
+The new station is called the “Lou Jones/Bronzeville Station” named after Lou Jones/Bronzeville (snort), a state majority leader who passed in 2006.

 The new station is part of the Rock Island Line, which has its suburban terminus about 40 miles southwest of Chicago in Joliet.
-Along the way are several park-and-ride stations.
 The daily fee for parking is usually just a buck or two, and it’s free to park on weekends—a much better deal than you’ll get anywhere close to the ballpark.
 Depending on how far away you start, the fare for the train one way can be between $2.25 and $7.75.

-By yourself or with maybe one other person, it’s probably cheaper than gas and parking, not to mention the saved aggravation of driving in downtown Chicago, which can sometimes be irritating for a Sox game.
-Far better to enjoy a beer on the train.
+By yourself or with maybe one other person, it’s probably cheaper than gas and parking, not to mention the saved aggravation of driving in downtown Chicago, which can be irritating for a Sox game.
+Far better to enjoy a beer on a train.